 - Each response can optionally block check-in.
 Responses that block check-in prevent a user from completing check-in.
 If a user selects a blocking response, they are directed to connect with a worker for additional options.
 Admins can override a survey with a blocked response.

 While checking in, users will encounter surveys that apply to their situation (enabled for the specific template and applying to parents, children, and/or workers).
 Some survey-specific behavior includes:

 - Required questions must be answered to complete a check-in

 - Responses set up to block check-in prevent the user from completing check-in.
-If a user selects a blocking response, he will see a message directing him to contact a worker for help.
+If a user selects a blocking response, he or she will see a message directing them to contact a worker for help.

 - Workers can override a survey with a blocking response using admin credentials.

 Once users complete surveys, admins can view the survey data via the Survey History tab of a survey (Check-in tab > Surveys tab > select a survey > Survey History tab).

 This section allows admins to view specific survey responses.
 Admins can also filter responses and export responses to a CSV to further analyze data.